DenisFri/BigLogSplit/README.md

 ```
 The program will split `LargeLogFile.log` into parts of 100 MB each, saving them in the SplitLogs directory on your desktop.

+## UI Features

+- **Progress Bar:** For files larger than 10MB, a progress bar shows the percentage completed.
+- **Spinner:** For smaller files, a spinner animation is displayed instead of a progress bar.
+- **File Size Display:** Shows how much of the file has been processed (e.g., "1.25 MB of 5.00 MB").
+- **ETA Display:** Shows the estimated time remaining to complete the operation.

 ## Customization

-You can adjust the speed of the progress bar by modifying the `time.Sleep(50 * time.Millisecond)` line in the `splitFile` function within the `main.go` file.
+You can adjust the speed of the progress bar by modifying the `time.Sleep(10 * time.Millisecond)` line in the `splitFile` function within the `split.go` file.
 Adjust the duration to control how quickly the progress bar updates.

 ## Acknowledgements